What is Blurple and how to avoid it.

 Blurple.
 It’s a funny word that you may hear quite often as you wander through the halls of Printsocial.
 But what is it and how can it be avoided?

 Essentially, Blurple is a combination of blue and purple.
 It’s when a designer sets up their artwork to be a dark blue, but when it printed, it looks to be more of a purple.
-Unfortunately, this can happen quite easily, but with a few small adjustments, it can be avoided.
+Unfortunately, this can happen quite quickly, but with a few small adjustments, it can be avoided.

 For example, in the image below, the bottom blue could easily turn purple.

-In order to avoid that, we dropped the magenta value 30% below the cyan.
+To avoid that, we dropped the magenta value 30% below the cyan.
 Most dark blues can be created with this method without the risk of turning purple.

-A general rule of thumb, or at least a starting place when adjusting your colors, is to add the values you remove from magenta, to black.
+A general rule of thumb, or at least a starting place when adjusting your colors, is to add the values you remove from magenta to black.

 For example, if your starting color is 100, 87, 0, 7, you would remove 17 from magenta (creating the 30% differential) and add that 17 to the black value giving you a color breakdown of 100, 70, 0, 24.
 From there you can move the black up and down a couple of notches to perfect the color.
 As you can see from the example, it’s not always going to convert seamlessly, but once printed, your blues should look more accurate to your intention that if you had kept the original color breakdown.

 Blue is one of my favorite colors, and I love to design it.
 As long as you are careful with your values, it should turn out beautifully!
 And as always… if you have any questions about your color build, don’t hesitate to ask!